-The Terronera and La Luz Mineral Resource Estimates presented herein conform to the current CIM Definition Standards for Mineral Resources and Mineral Reserves, as required under NI 43-101 "Standards of Disclosure for Mineral Projects."
+The Terronera Mineral Resource and Mineral Reserve Estimates presented conform to the current CIM Definition Standards for Mineral Resources and Mineral Reserves, as required under NI 43-101 "Standards of Disclosure for Mineral Projects."
 The estimation approach and methodology used is reasonable and appropriate based on the data available.

-The Terronera Project is subject to technical, legal, environmental, and political risks that are similar to the risks faced by Endeavour Silver on its other current operations in Mexico.
-The Qualified Persons named in this Technical Report consider these risks to be manageable and should not have an adverse effect on the continued development of the Terronera Project.
+The project is subject to technical, legal, environmental, and political risks that are similar to the risks faced by Endeavour Silver on its current operations in Mexico.
+The Qualified Persons consider these risks to be manageable and should not have an adverse effect on the continued development of the Terronera Project.